dfinity/metrics-proxy/README.md

-This program is a metrics proxy that allows proxying of metrics served by standard Prometheus exporters, with the ability to select which exporters will be proxied, which metrics will appear in the results, and with which granularity these metrics will be updated.
+This program is a metrics proxy that allows proxying of metrics served by standard Prometheus exporters, with the ability to select which exporters will be proxied, which metrics will appear in the results, with which granularity these metrics will be updated, and how the metrics should be altered before serving them to clients.

+This is useful for anyone wanting to serve metrics of their applications to the public, but are concerned that the metrics' values themselves could be used to derive (brute-force) internal states of the applications.

 ## Configuration